-Another recent writing project is Poems for New Orleans, a book and CD on the history of that city and its tribulations during and after Hurricane Katrina.
+In 2008, Sanders published Poems for New Orleans, a book and CD on the history of the city and its tribulations during and after Hurricane Katrina.
 He has been granted a Guggenheim fellowship in poetry, a National Endowment for the Arts fellowship in verse, an American Book Award for his collected poems, and other awards for his writing.

 Sanders lives in Woodstock, New York with his wife, the essayist and painter Miriam Sanders, and both are active in environmental and other social issues.
 He has a lengthy history as a visitor to Western New York to read his poetry and/or perform with the Fugs.